dseguy/data-combinator/README.md

 * add supports for partitions of arrays [[1], [1]], [[2]]
 * add supports for aliases (reusing a set of value that is already defined in another part of the generator)
 * produces data list for documentation
-* produce a JSON
-* Add coding convention
 * FAQ/HOW-to
-* Data are always regenerated each time generate() is called.

 * Cannot add support for references.
 Use objects instead.